nuscarrick/MetricsMonitor/README.md

 - The configuration file allows you to switch individual display modules on and off and define the click sequence.
 The various displays can also be calibrated there.
 - Press the CTRL key to select different zoom options in MPX + Signal analysis modes
-- Use the oscilloscope to adjust the tilt.
-Activate it by clicking on the "MPX Spectrum" text in the analyzer.

 Compatibility with all hardware components and platforms cannot be guaranteed.
 The receiver's output volume, as well as the technical characteristics of the hardware components, affect the display behavior and must be taken into account!!!